Teenpower/Fullpower Facilitator and Instructor Training

-Step 1: Start by reading all the information about Core Program Training on this page, the Qualifications for Training Applicants and, if applicable, Starting a Center or Becoming an Authorized Provider carefully.
+Step 1: Start by reading all the information about Core Skills Training on this page, the Qualifications for Training Applicants and, if applicable, Starting a Center or Becoming an Authorized Provider carefully.

 Step 2: Depending on where you are located and whether you will be starting a Center or not, you will begin your application process by contacting us to indicate your interest.
 When you email either the Central Office or your local Center Director, please make sure to include:

 - A short paragraph about yourself and why you are interested in working with Kidpower.